Pulitzer Prize-winning Author Hilton Als Curates an Exhibition of Recent Work by Celia Paul at the Center

 “Hilton, who has collaborated with Celia on other projects and has written poignantly on her work, spoke eloquently during his talk at the Center, and we were so moved that we asked him to curate a small and deeply personal exhibition of her paintings,” notes the Center’s director, Amy Meyers.
 “Indeed, we asked Hilton to curate this display as part of a trio of small exhibitions exploring the work of artists with whom he has developed close working friendships over the years.”

-In addition, a group of paintings by artists of significance to Paul, selected by Als, will be on display in the Center’s Long Gallery on the fourth floor, and serve as a complement to this exhibition.
+In addition, a group of paintings by artists of significance to Paul, selected by Als, is on display in the Center’s Long Gallery on the fourth floor, and serve as a complement to this exhibition.